- How To

 Dandruff is a common problem that can affect everyone, including your mum, dad, and even your grandma.
 But just because it’s common doesn’t mean you have to suffer in silence.
 Don’t let that pesky, reoccurring dandruff get the better of you and your 'do.
 Instead, act fast and get your mitts on the best anti-dandruff shampoos around town.

 Not sure where to start?
 That’s where the hair aficionados at Cosmetify come in.
-We’ve come up with a handy how-to guide on choosing the best anti-dandruff shampoos, alongside our top tips for achieving gorgeous, dandruff-free locks - and don't forget our overall guide to shampoo, too!
+We’ve come up with a handy how-to guide on choosing the best anti-dandruff shampoos, alongside our top tips for achieving gorgeous, dandruff-free locks.

 What causes dandruff?